Hello! any thoughts, comments and feedback are appreciated and welcome because I need to keep growing.

 Thanks.

-0 - @N-NikolaevSubmitted about 3 years ago
+0 - @N-NikolaevSubmitted over 3 years ago

 I was wondering when the best time to commit code is.
 I have very little experience using GIT and I would like to at least know what the general rule of thumb is for add(ing), commit(ing) and push(ing) code.